karl-cottenie/academic-kickstart/content/author/teodora_tockovska/_index.md

 #   link = "files/cv.pdf"

 +++

-I am an undergraduate Bachelor of Science student at the University of Guelph, in the Marine and Freshwater Biology program.
-I am also completing a minor in geography, focusing mainly on environmental geography.
-My main research interest are in aquatic ecology and conservation.
-I am part of the undergraduate thesis program, where I will be working along side Jennifer Gleason and my Advisor Karl Cottenie, conducting research using environmental DNA (eDNA) to address aquatic ecological concerns.
+I am a Master in Bio-informatics student based in the department of Integrative Biology at the University of Guelph, supervised by Dr. Karl Cottenie.